 - Ibuprofen should not be used in infants less than 6 months of age.

-- What parents want to know most is: When do I need to worry or should my child be seen by a doctor?
+- What parents want to know most is: When do I need to worry or should my child be seen by a doctor for fever treatment?

-- Answer: Well if your child is 2-months-old or younger, with a fever, they should see a doctor at our Northland medical practice.
+- Answer: If your child is 2-months-old or younger with a fever, they should see a doctor at our Northland medical practice.
 Is your child acting extremely sleepy (at unusual times), or appears dehydrated and distressed?
 Under these circumstances, it is also advisable to visit a doctor for fever treatment.

 - If the fever has been present for more than 5 days, even with a previous diagnosis, you should contact our office to discuss a plan of action.